2000 United States Senate election in New York: Campaign

 The contest drew considerable national attention and both candidates were well-funded.
 By the end of the race, Democrat Clinton and Republicans Lazio and Giuliani had spent a combined $90 million, the most of any U.S. Senate race in history.
 Lazio outspent Clinton $40 million to $29 million, with Clinton also getting several million dollars in soft money from Democratic organizations.
+Clinton also brought in Terry McAuliffe and Laura Hartigan, political veterans from her husband's presidential campaigns, to assist with her fundraising efforts.
 Among Clinton antagonists circles, direct mail-based fundraising groups such as the Emergency Committee to Stop Hillary Rodham Clinton sprung up, sending out solicitations regarding the "carpetbagging" issue.

-Clinton secured a broad base of support, including endorsements from conservation groups and organized labor, but notably not the New York City police union which endorsed Lazio while firefighters supported Hillary.
+Clinton secured a broad base of support, including endorsements from conservation groups and organized labor, but notably not the New York City police union which endorsed Lazio while firefighters supported Clinton.

 While Clinton had a solid base of support in New York City, candidates and observers expected the race to be decided in upstate New York where 45 percent of the state's voters lived.
 During the campaign, Clinton vowed to improve the economic picture in upstate New York, promising that her plan would deliver 200,000 New York jobs over six years.
 Her plan included specific tax credits with the purpose of rewarding job creation and encouraging business investment, especially in the high-tech sector.
 She called for targeted personal tax cuts for college tuition and long-term care.

 Lazio faced a unique tactical problem campaigning upstate.
 The major issue there was the persistently weak local economy, which Lazio hoped to link to his opponent's husband's tenure in office.
 Attacks on the state of the upstate economy were frequently interpreted as criticism of incumbent Republican governor George Pataki, however, limiting the effect of this line of attack.